WritingPanda/gocodeup.github.io/md/lampj/prerequisites/programming_languages.md

 [http://en.wikipedia.org/wiki/List_of_programming_languages](http://en.wikipedia.org/wiki/List_of_programming_languages)

 Seeing that list should make you feel good about choosing a school like Codeup to help you get on the right track learning just the things you need to know to build real software that solves real problems.

+### Programming Methodologies

+As you now know, there are a lot of programming languages out there.
+There are also a number of different programming methodologies.
+One methodology that is certainly worth knowing about is Agile development.
+Read about it here: [http://en.wikipedia.org/wiki/Agile_software_development](http://en.wikipedia.org/wiki/Agile_software_development)